Historical Context of the Baltic Crusades

 Integration into Broader European Trade Networks

 The Baltic Crusades permanently tied the Baltic Sea region to the economic system of medieval Europe.
-Previously, the area had been a peripheral zone with only intermittent connections to the Mediterranean and Western European markets.
+Previously, the area had been a peripheral zone with only intermittent connections to Mediterranean and Western European markets.
 After the crusades, the Baltic became a core supply region for raw materials that fueled the growth of Western cities.
-Polish and Prussian grain fed the Netherlands and England; Swedish iron and copper armed armies; Livonian timber built ships for the Dutch and English navies.
+Polish and Prussian grain fed the Netherlands and England; Swedish iron and copper armed armies; Livonian timber built ships for Dutch and English navies.
 The region was no longer an isolated backwater but a vital component of a pan-European economy.

 This integration was institutionalized through the Hanseatic League, which outlived the crusading orders by centuries.
-The League’s network of trading posts, known as Kontore, operated under extraterritorial legal privileges that were first negotiated with crusader governments.
+The League's network of trading posts, known as Kontore, operated under extraterritorial legal privileges first negotiated with crusader governments.
 For example, merchants in Novgorod enjoyed special rights granted by the Teutonic Knights after the fall of the city to the Order in the early 15th century.
-These legal frameworks, along with the spread of commercial practices like bills of exchange and maritime insurance, facilitated long-distance trade on an unprecedented scale.
+These legal frameworks, along with commercial practices like bills of exchange and maritime insurance, facilitated long-distance trade on an unprecedented scale.

 Spread of Christianity and Commercial Practices